Michael Tom

 Michael Tom (1946–1999) was an American sculptor.

 Early life

 Tom was born and raised in Honolulu, Hawaii.
 Tom was adopted and named as Michael Goon Bing Tom.
 Tom's sister is Crystella.

 Education

-In 1971, Tom received a bachelor of fine art degree in painting and metalsmithing from Sonoma State University in Rohnert Park, California, and pursued graduate studies at San Diego State University.
+In 1971, Tom received a Bachelor of Fine Arts degree in painting and metalsmithing from Sonoma State University in Rohnert Park, California, and pursued graduate studies at San Diego State University.

 Career

 Tom started his career as a teacher for students with special needs.

 Tom started his artistic career as a painter, but was then drawn to making art jewelry.
 Art jewelry led to metalsmithing, which in turn led to metal and mixed media sculpture.